fukurosan/Jhaystack/docs/searchapi.md

    - **Description**: *If only a specific field in the index should be searched it can be specified here as a "." (dot) separated string.*
    - **Type**: `string`
    - **Default**: `undefined`

+> ### fulltextAsync(value, options?)

+Works identically to fulltext() but is asynchronous and multi-threaded.
+Note that any comparison function provided to this function must support serialization.
+Check the comparison strategy chapter for more information

 ---